 4. The high adult to child ratio means that there can be a high response to bullying.
 This behaviour can be identified, discussed and resolved without other agendas interrupting the process.
 Conflict is healthy and it can be a platform to experience healthy stress and learn social skills; experiencing bullying without escape causes toxic stress which is damaging to the brain and can hinder and prevent learning.

 The only social downside to homeschooling is that parents have to make more effort, as there is not the ready-made group that a schoolchild would have in a class.
 Practically speaking, there are many other ways in which home educated children socialise.
 Group meet-ups, academic co-ops, playdates, sports teams, theatre and arts classes, Scout groups, mixing with extended family, attending church or other religious venues and meeting friends who go to school are all ways in which home schooled children socialise.
 Lack of social opportunities is not one of the disadvantages of homeschooling; in fact it is quite the opposite, there are often too many choices!

 Personally, as an extrovert, I would find it difficult to home educate if there were not abundant social opportunities for both myself and the kids.
 Our weekly social schedule currently looks like this:

 Monday: Meet-up with a few families at a local farm.
 The kids inevitably make friends with other kids visiting the farm as well as playing with their regular friends.

-Tuesday: Meet-up at a local National Trust (venue changes each week); Beavers for the eldest in the evening.
+Tuesday: Meet-up at a local National Trust (venue changes each week); Beavers for the eldest two in the evening.
 Around 6 families attend the National Trust meet-up and the kids spend the day playing in the woods and looking around historic grounds and buildings; the adults spend the time freezing their nuts off, keeping a death-grip on their Thermos and doing headcounts of their offspring.